AgentMC/Sao20/Translate/En/Part1.md

 *Or it might be because Sones’ expression is too rigid......* thought Ronye, but at that moment Prime Swordsman's voice was heard again.

-"── Director Furia, I would like to continue the analysis of the past reflection art, and I will also ask you to extend it within reasonable bounds.
+"── Director Furia, I would like you to continue the analysis of the past reflection art, and I will also ask you to extend it within reasonable bounds.
 As for **care** of Oroi, I would like to communicate with his companions who are staying in a south Centoria inn, by inviting them to the Cathedral.
 I will consult with the chef, so that meals can be brought close to the taste of their homeland as much as possible."

-The attendees at the conference as well as Ronye and Tiese were gradually becoming more comfortable with the unfamiliar sacred words that sometimes mix with the speech of Kirito and Asuna. "**Care**" was something about being concerned of someone else, in the sense of looking after and providing for the needs of; it was certainly quicker to be able to express it with only two letters.
+The attendees at the conference as well as Ronye and Tiese were gradually becoming more comfortable with the unfamiliar sacred words that sometimes mix with the speech of Kirito and Asuna. "**Care**" was something about being concerned of someone else, in the sense of looking after and providing for the needs of; it was certainly quicker to be able to express it with only two syllables.

 "Such a task, can be delegated to us......."